In the following cases your business will be directly impacted by EU Regulation 1020/2019:

 - Opening an office in the EU is expensive and also complex from a regulatory point of view.

 - Nowadays, many exporters specifically choose not to work with an EU importer.
 The e-commerce business model is attractive because it allows cutting out a big part of the supply chain in order to keep the price as low as possible or maximise the profit margin.

-- It has to be noted that currently most fulfilment service providers do not offer product compliance services, because it requires a specific expertise and therefore is outside their scope of competence.
+- It has to be noted that currently, most fulfilment service providers do not offer product compliance services because it requires specific expertise and therefore is outside their scope of competence.

 So what would be the qualifications you would like to see from your authorised representative?

 - Considering the main task of the authorised representative is to communicate with the authorities on product compliance, it would be good for the authorised representative to actually have a good level of expertise on EU regulations, standards and conformity assessment procedures;

 - we recommend you also to consider the country in which the authorised representative is located: for example after Brexit, the authorised representative should not be located in the United Kingdom;

 - the authorised representative shall be a well-established company which is also not going to disappear whenever there is an issue.
 Please note: PO Box companies and virtual offices are not allowed and they will actually cover a batch to be flagged;

 - the authorised Representative should have the necessary Infrastructure in place to be able to communicate with the authorities efficiently;